ashierj/superdemo/doc/user/project/repository/code_suggestions/index.md

 With Code Suggestions, you get:

 - Code Completion, which suggests completions to the current line you are typing.
 These suggestions are usually low latency.
 - Code Generation, which generates code based on a natural language code comment block.
+Write a comment like `# Type more here` to generate the appropriate code, based on the context of your comment and the rest of your code.
   - Algorithms or large code blocks may take more than 10 seconds to generate.
   - Streaming of code generation responses is supported in VS Code, leading to faster average response times.
 Other supported IDEs offer slower response times and will return the generated code in a single block.